Edmonston, Maryland: Complete Green Street

 In November 2009, the Town broke ground on its "Green Street" in a ceremony attended by US Environmental Protection Agency (EPA) Administrator Lisa Jackson.
 The completed project was dedicated in November 2010 with significant national attention for pioneering the combination of low impact development and complete street principles.
 The street features LED streetlights, a green power purchase agreement, elevated crosswalks, traffic calming bump-out raingardens and permeable pavement bike lanes that together capture nearly 100% of stormwater runoff.
 The project has received various awards and recognition, including an "Innovations in Infrastructure" award by the White House's Champions for Change Program and sparked the adoption of policies requiring complete green streets in municipalities nationwide.

 Government

 The Edmonston municipal government consists of four members of council and a mayor who, beginning in May 2008, are elected to three-year terms.
-Elected positions are essentially volunteer in nature and are paid a small stipend for expenses.
-The structure of the government is a mostly "strong" mayor system, meaning that the mayor has administrative control over government operations and presents his or her budget each year for adoption, though the appointment of department heads must meet the approval of the council.
+Elected positions are essentially volunteer and are paid a small stipend for expenses.
+The structure of the government is a mostly "strong" mayor system, meaning that the mayor has administrative control over government operations and presents their budget each year for adoption.
+However, the appointment of department heads must meet the council's approval.
 Edmonston's mayor sits as president of the council, though can only vote to break a tie on the council.